 It is compatible with all Nikon lenses released in the 60s.

 However, the autofocus will only work with the new AF-S and old AF-I contact lenses (with the motor).

-The good news is that the majority of the lenses are with the integrated autofocus motor and the old AF lenses are almost completely replaced by the new AF-S ones, so I doubt you will have any problems.
+The good news is that the majority of the lenses are with an integrated autofocus motor and the old AF lenses are almost completely replaced by the new AF-S ones, so I doubt you will have any problems.

-Now, a word about kit lenses.
+A word on kit lenses.

 In the beginning, you don’t need a lot of lenses, and a standard kit lens covers 150% of the need for your creativity.